 The latest new feature for 2017 includes recommendations for a small group of Sections, which are recognized for their diversity achievements.
-The Diversity Report Card Subcommittee also gathered other diversity-related data and information from each section leadership to illustrate the findings of the Report Card.
-Lastly, the Committee made specific recommendations for achieving additional diversity goals, which are published in the Report.
+The Diversity Report Card Subcommittee also gathered other diversity-related data and information from the respective Section leadership to illuminate the findings of the Report Card.
+Lastly, the Committee made specific recommendations for achieving additional diversity goals, which is published in the Report.
 The Subcommittee recommends spotlighting each Section in the next edition of the Diversity Report Card, slated for 2019.